wp-plugins/codeqrcode-adsense/readme.txt

 **WELL DONE!** CodeQRCode is now active on your Wordpress website and you should be able to see your dynamic QR codes in plugin settings and CodeQRCode drag n drop widget.

-Now you can [Log in] (http://www.codeqrcode.com/analytics/qranalytics) to the CodeQRCode and create more dynamic QR codes.
-To track statistics and for get additional configuration, please [login] (http://www.codeqrcode.com/analytics/qranalytics) to CodeQRCode dashboard.
+Now you can [Log in](http://www.codeqrcode.com/analytics/qranalytics) to the CodeQRCode and create more dynamic QR codes or to track statistics and for get additional configuration to CodeQRCode dashboard.

 ####Questions?
 Contact us!####